tada/pljava/src/site/markdown/install/selinux.md

 is just an ordinary file that Java is trying to open.

-Whether a failure is being caused by SELinux can be determined by searching the system log for `avc denied` messages.
+Whether a failure is being caused by SELinux can be determined by searching the system log for `avc: denied` messages.
 If that is the problem, it can be solved in more than one way.
 For example:

 * Search the system's existing SELinux policy (using [apol][] or